samox03/habitTracker_Python/README.md

 You can download the latest version of Python from [this link](https://www.python.org/downloads/) - Make sure to check "ADD to path" in the Python installer.

 After installing Python, proceed with the installation of the following libraries:
+- Questionary
 - Pandas
 - Tabulate

-### Packages for running tests
+### Testing
+To ensure the validity of the habit tracker, its habit tracking components and the analytics module get tested by a unit test suite.
 To run the tests, you will need the following packages installed:
 Pytest - For testing functions:

     pip install -U pytest

 ## How To Run the Program
 Upon completing the installation of the necessary dependencies, download the files from this repository and store them in a separate folder.
-Access your command/terminal interface and navigate to the downloaded folder.
+Access your terminal and navigate to the downloaded folder.
 Input the following command to run the program:

     python3 main.py

-Now the habit tracker CLI will be launched and you can follow the displayed options.
+Now the habit tracker CLI will be launched and you can follow the displayed options in the CLI.

+## Database
+There are 5 predefined habits that the user can delete later.

 ## Running tests

 To run the test, navigate to the test folder and type
     pytest

 ## Usage